 * $requires (bool) — true if the current cart requires an adult signature fee; false otherwise.
 Hook into this to add or remove a fee line item on the cart.

-Both endpoints are registered under the namespace shiptoverified/v1.
+Four endpoints are registered under the namespace shiptoverified/v1.

 Returns order details to the ShipToVerified merchant dashboard.